Leaf-Agriculture/docs/docs/configurations_overview.md

 ### Field Boundary Management
 #### fieldsAttachIntersection
 Minimum intersection percentage between a field and an operation.
 An intersection proportion higher than this value will make the operation to be linked to the given field.
-This property supports a floating point between 0 and 100.
+This property supports a floating point between 0 and 100 percent.
 The default value is `0.01`, which is the smallest number possible of overlap between the fields.
-#### fieldsAutoMerge
-Feature automatically merges fields that passes through the intersection parameter.
-Default value is `true`.
+Example: Setting this to 1 = 1%.
 #### fieldsAutoSync
 If set to `true`, Leaf will automatically synchronize provider's fields.
 If set to `false`, synchronizations must be manually requested via endpoint.
 The default value is `true`.
+#### fieldsAutoMerge
+Feature automatically merges fields that passes through the intersection parameter.
+Default value is `true`.
+The merge intersection can be controlled by the fieldsMergeIntersection configuration.
 #### fieldsMergeIntersection
 Minimum intersection between two fields to merge them.
 A new field of type MERGED will be created based in the intersection of the fields, while the original fields will be kept for historical purposes but remain inactive.
 This property supports a floating point between 0 and 100.
 The default value is `0.01`, which is the smallest number possible of overlap between the fields.